 - Uncontrollable urination

-If you or a loved one enjoys the occasional cigarette, make sure to dispose of your cigarette butts appropriately.
+If you are a loved one enjoys the occasional cigarette, make sure to dispose of your cigarette butts appropriately.
 Your dog will eat anything, and even small amounts of nicotine can lead to serious illness and even death.

 If you believe your dog has consumed nicotine, look for these symptoms: